Paul-Lazunko/evodove/README.md

 # evodove

 Evodove is a Message Broker for Node.js applications.
 It provides next advantages to Your projects:
-- security - clients and server interact with encrypted frames only without keys sharing and can do it over the global network without fear of data leakage
+- **security** - clients and server interact with encrypted frames only without keys sharing and can do it over the global network without fear of data leakage
-- velocity - message delivering takes few (1-3) ms with delivering guarantee
+- **performance** - message delivering takes few (1-3) ms with delivering guarantee
-- stability - server/clients are resistant to crashes and loosing connection
+- **stability** - server/clients are resistant to crashes and loosing connection
-- flexible - the number of restrictions is minimal and this solution easily fits into any architecture
+- **flexible** - the number of restrictions is minimal and this solution easily fits into any architecture

 ***